SoarGroup/rosie/agent/problem-space/action/subproblem-execute/README.md

 in order to learn the proposal rule. \
 `Impasse__State-No-Change/learn-proposal-rule`

-1. Once the proposal rule is learned and an operator appears on the state with the subtask handle `[sub-h]`, the state-no-change will go away and the agent may then create a new subtask goal node in the goal graph via `create-subtask-goal-node` (Only if there is not currently a goal).
-`create-subtask-goal-node.soar

 1. When this learning is complete, the agent will go  back to the normal process of pushing a new task segment and performing the subtask.

 ## 4. Execution Failure